JuliaJohns/Jekyll/myblog/tutorials.md

 ---
+title: Tutorials
 layout: page
 toc: false
-title: Tutorials
+summary: "This page provides sample API tutorials."
+last_updated: Feb 27, 2019
-permalink: /tutorials/
+permalink: tutorials.html
-sidebar: mydoc_sidebar
+sidebar: home_sidebar
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)